 A copy of that yearbook now rests in the abandoned shell of our second trailer, which sits on the same spot.
 We moved away when I was eighteen and took almost nothing with us, and the trailer sat there to rot.
 I sometimes go to visit our old things when I’m in town.
 The yearbook is on a shelf in the living room.
 My little friend is entombed there.

 Sometimes, I think about how he has family somewhere.
 They probably never heard my name or knew I existed.
 They have no idea that somewhere in the world, an adult still has this tattered memory of their dead son, and that memory has some meaning.
 Like I said, I remember almost nothing about him.
 I just remember he was there, that I cared for him, and his name.
 You just don’t forget about your childhood friend who passed.
-Not only was he the first touch of death in my life, but his passing remains a reminded that I could have died, too.
+Not only was he the first touch of death in my life, but his passing remains a reminder that I could have died, too.

 That’s how it goes, I guess.